 Read about the benefits of seeing an out-of-network provider here.

-Dr. Murray accepts clients with PPO or POS benefits, and can work with clients in-network on a limited basis.
+Dr. Murray accepts clients with PPO or POS benefits.
 Please inquire directly.

 Mount Sinai School of Medicine, 2011 - 2014

 Washington DC: PSY200001390